RVT and the Police

 A Partnership Approach to Supporting People

-We are proud to work alongside the Police Officers and Police Staff in Bedfordshire, Cambridgeshire, Hertfordshire, Norfolk and Suffolk.
+We are proud to work alongside the Police Officers and Police Staff in Bedfordshire, Cambridgeshire and Hertfordshire.
 Our unique working arrangement and service-level agreements mean that we are informed of every fatal collision and numerous other life-changing injury collisions that occur on the roads of the three counties.
 This allows us to offer our support to all people affected by the trauma of the collision.

 Chief Superintendent David Boyle BA Mst (Cantab) is Head of Specialist Operations for the Joint Protective Services across the three Counties.
 Speaking about the unique partnership between Police and the RVT, David says: